 Location: Underway to Dominica, Transatlantic Day 12, 17Â° 56.84' N 43Â° 36.47' W

-And yes, we also had some classes today: Marine Biology, PSCT for some, a little bit of diving knowledge reviews, improvised Flying-Fish biology….
-And we are loving it.
+And yes, we also had some classes today: Marine Biology, PSCT for some, a few diving knowledge reviews, improvised Flying-Fish biology… And we love it.

 Good night, Linda’s!

 “I’ll teach you how to jump on the wind’s back, and then away we go.”